aleen42/PersonalWiki/Programming/JavaScript/node/npm/npm.md

 #### Create a module

 The primary 2 items that we are concerned with here are require and exports.
-You require other modules that you wish to use in your code and your module exports anything that should be exposed publicly
+You require other modules that you wish to use in your code and your module exports anything that should be exposed publicly.

 ```js